stevestar888/1x1-networking-questions/README.md

 ## In Closing
 - Do you have any resources that would be helpful for me to have?
 - Are there any other people who you think it'd be good for me to connect with?

-## Yi Yang
-- Hello World
+- What are some other topics/questions that others have asked you (that I haven't asked yet)?